Camthalion77/MMM-Worldclock/README.md

 # Module: MMM-Worldclock
 This module is derived from default MagicMirror module 'clock' and modified.
-Thanks to michaelteeuw.
+Thanks to michaelteeuw.<br>
-This module displays the current times of several locations.
+This module displays times from around the world. <br>
-Modified fork of worldclock by eouia, renamed and improved.
+Modified fork of worldclock by eouia, renamed and improved.<br>

 ![](https://github.com/bkeyport/MMM-Worldclock/blob/master/world-clock.png?raw=true)